acemod/ACE3/docs/wiki/feature/arsenal.md

 ## 2. Favorites

-To switch between displaying all items or just favorites, press the `All/Favorites` button on the bottom of the interface.
+To switch between displaying all items or just favorites, press the `Items:` button on the bottom of the interface.

 Items can be saved to favorites by pressing <kbd>Shift</kbd> + <kbd>2x LMB</kbd>.
 Favorites are saved to your profile, along with loadouts, and persist between missions and mod changes.